Immigration

 When is a PAL required?

-- New study permit applications submitted from outside Canada
+- Most study permit applications for undergraduate programs submitted from outside Canada.

-- Most study permit extensions submitted from inside Canada, such as:
+- Certain study permit extensions submitted from inside Canada, such as:

 When is a PAL not required?